Disk Jockey for macOS

 - 14 Sonoma

 It runs natively on Intel and Apple Silicon machines.
 It supports Dark Mode 🤘.
-It has been notarized by Apple so you know it won’t mess anything up.
+It’s sandboxed and has been notarized by Apple so you know it won’t mess anything up.
+It works offline, is fully native and tries its best to not be a resource hog.
+It’s made mostly of love and coffee.
+And no AI was involved at any point.
+Any bug you may encounter is entirely mine.

 Note that you will need to move it outside of your Downloads